mmistakes/minimal-mistakes/_pages/resume.md

 **Lead Systems Administrator** - _October 2002 to October 2003_

--   Managed a small team of system administrators while also providing technical mentorship.
+-   Managed a small team of systems administrators while also providing technical mentorship.

 **Systems Administrator** - _January 2002 to October 2002_